Larshoifodt/SpendReport/powerapps-and-override-flow.md

 Below is the exact OnSelect logic from the submit button.
 It checks for an existing entry, updates it if present, or creates a new one if not.

+Datacard 9-10 is obviously arbetrary - and just reflects

 **FX / Power APP**
 ```
 If(